-InSight Crime, a think tank dedicated to the study of organized crime and citizen security in the Americas, is seeking Interns and Investigators to join its dynamic, multinational team.
+InSight Crime, a think tank dedicated to the study of organized crime and citizen security in the Americas, is seeking Interns to join its dynamic, multinational team.

 InSight Crime invites qualified candidates to apply for our internship program, which has three cycles that correspond to the United States’ academic calendar: spring (January to May), summer (May to August) and fall (September to December).
 Applications must be submitted by December 1 for the spring term, by April 1 for the summer term, and by August 1 for the fall term.

 Please send all application materials with subject heading “InSight Crime Internship” to email@example.com, including: a CV, cover letter and two short English language writing samples, preferably on a topic related to organized crime and/or Latin America.
 Due to the nature of the internship, we are only able to accept native English speakers.
 For internships in our Spanish side, please click here.
 The internship can be completed remotely.

 We almost exclusively use the internship to recruit our full-time writers and field investigators.
 However, we sometimes do offer full-time job positions, so do not hesitate in sending us your application material.
 Please click here or see below for further details on our current vacancies.

 InSight Crime’s internship program is designed to give candidates experience in researching, reporting, and writing for an investigative think tank that focuses on organized crime in the Americas.
 The chosen candidates will also deepen their knowledge of organized crime and security policy in Latin America and the Caribbean.
 Our internships are unpaid, but they have flexible hours and provide an excellent opportunity to work in a fast-paced, challenging work environment with experts in their field and a dedicated team.